SushyDev/vapor-store/README.md

 1. Download & Install Vapor Store
 5. Create an account for the IGDB API
 6. Enter your IGDB API Key in the Vapor Store Settings
-7. Find games site page that works on Vapor Store (there is only one ATM) and head to the /all-games page (Preinstalled Games ONLY!)
+7. Find games site that works with Vapor Store
 8. Enter the full url in the Vapor Store generate games list settings
 9. Wait for the list to generate and enjoy!